-30+ Organizational Skills for the Resume
+30+ Organizational Skills for Your Resume

 These can be complicated questions that can cause you stress when you’re building out your resume.
 But not to fear, we’re going to go over everything you need to know about organizational skills and how to include them on your resume, cover letter, and speak to them during your interview.

-What Are Organizational Skills?
+What Are Organizational Skills (Definition)?

 Organizational skills are the ability to handle multiple tasks, projects, initiatives, and objectives in a streamlined way.
 They are considered process versus output.